Car-Selling-Project/frontend/README.md

-###🚗 Car Selling Website — Frontend
+# 🚗 Car Selling Website — Frontend

-A modern car sales platform with full customer buying flow, car browsing, comparison, checkout, contract signing, and payment integration.
+A modern car sales platform with a complete customer buying flow: browsing cars, comparison, checkout, contract signing, payment, and customer portal.

-⸻
+---

-**📌 Overview
+## 📌 Overview

-**
-This is the Frontend of a full-stack Car Selling Web Application.
+This is the **Frontend** of a full-stack Car Selling Web Application.
-The system allows customers to browse cars, compare models, create orders, sign contracts, make payments, and track their order progress.
+Customers can browse cars, compare models, create orders, sign contracts, make payments, and track order progress.

-The frontend is built using React + Vite, powered by Ant Design, TailwindCSS, React Router, Axios, and integrated with the backend API for authentication, orders, and contract/payment flows.
+The frontend is built using **React + Vite**, with Ant Design, TailwindCSS, React Router, and Axios—all fully integrated with backend authentication, order processing, contract signing, and payment logic.

-⸻
+---

-**🏗️ Tech Stack
+## 🏗️ Tech Stack
-**

 | Category       | Technologies |
 |----------------|--------------|
 | Framework      | React.js, Vite |